 GDPR requires explicit consent before setting non-essential cookies.
 That means cookie banners, consent management platforms, and the constant risk of getting it wrong.
 Fines can reach €20 million or 4% of global revenue.

 CCPA, Brazil's LGPD, and similar laws in other regions add their own requirements.
-The regulatory trend is unmistakable: more restrictions, not fewer.
+The trend is clear: more restrictions, not fewer.

 Ad blockers and privacy tools

 Over 40% of internet users run ad blockers or privacy tools.
-Most of these block analytics cookies too.
-That means cookie-based analytics is already missing a large chunk of your traffic.
+Most of these block analytics cookies too, so cookie-based analytics already misses a large chunk of your traffic.

 The result

-If you're still relying on cookies for analytics, you're getting incomplete data from a shrinking pool of users — and jumping through legal hoops to do it.
+If you still rely on cookies for analytics, you're getting incomplete data from a shrinking pool of users, and jumping through legal hoops to do it.
 Cookieless analytics solves all three problems at once.

 Cookieless analytics doesn't mean you stop collecting data.
 It means you collect it differently.
 Here are the main approaches: